dannys42/ClosureChain/README.md

     }

     chain.try { image: UIImage, link in // `image` type must match prior link.success()
-        processImage(image) { error: Error? in      // result type is provided solely for context in this example if let error = error {
+        processImage(image) { error: Error? in      // Error type is provided solely for context in this example if let error = error {
                 throw error
             }